1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

 ### SSH Key Configuration

-OpenSSH Server didn't need to be installed since it is isntalled on Ubuntu/Focal64 by default
+OpenSSH Server didn't need to be installed since it is installed on Ubuntu by default

 #### Enable passwordless SSH between VMs